jjdelorme/ContosoUniversity/README.md

 1. Verify it can access the database by clicking on one of the tabs, i.e. Departments.

-## Migrate to .NET 5 using the Upgrade Assistant
+## Migrate

-We are going to use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant/) to automate some steps of the migration.
+We are going to use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant/) to automate some steps of the migrating to .NET 5.
 This will get us about 80% of the way there for this sample app and it is a good starting point for most .NET Framework to .NET 5 upgrades.

 1. Close your Visual Studio instance